 - Like fixing your own car, an infinite number of problems and unique situations can come up

 Most importantly however, time saved by having good hosting can be devoted to growing your business instead of tuning up your website

 Cheap Hosting Doesn't Stay Cheap

 My first mistake was to go with the cheapest hosting I could find.
-It was through a company called Fatcow, I do not recommend them for a number of reasons, but one thing that really pissed me off was that their “cheap hosting” expires after a year.
-I paid only $3.95 per month for unlimited hosting for 12 months.
-After that, the price of hosting with them tripled.
+One thing that really pissed me off was that the cheap hosting expires after a year.
+I paid only $3.95 per month, for 12 months, but then after that, the price tripled

 Unlimited Hosting Isn't Really “Unlimited”

 Another mistake I made was thinking that “unlimited” actually meant that I had unlimited resources for my business.
-It's just an advertising trick, as usual.
-Unlimited hosting does not mean that you will never need to upgrade.
-Apparently the “unlimited” part refers to the size of the files, not the number of files.
+It's just another advertising trick.
+“Unlimited” usually refers to the size of the files, not the number of files.

-After I built 20 websites on my basic hosting plan with Hostgator, my websites started crashing on a daily basis.
-I was running out of inodes, and needed to upgrade.
-In other words, I had too many files on my server even though I had unlimited space.
+After I built a couple websites on my basic hosting plan, my websites started crashing on a daily basis because had too many files on my server.

 Issues You Should Care About NOW

 One thing you should definitely look into is malware protection and other security features.
 Hacking is real.
 It's happened to me twice.
 The first time wasn't a big deal.
 The second time was a huge fiasco.